Justice Department and City of Albuquerque Announce Court-Enforceable Settlement Agreement to Reform Albuquerque Police Department

-Do you have information relevant to the APD investigation?
+Do you have information relevant to APD?

 Individuals who have information relevant to the Justice Department’s investigation into the use of force by APD are encouraged to contact the Department via email at firstname.lastname@example.org or by calling the Department’s toll free number, (855) 544-5134, which is available for both English and Spanish speakers.